- Monday, October 3, 2022, 11:59 p.m. – McMaster internal ResearchNet deadline

 - For the submission of attachments, candidates must use either Arial, Calibri or Times New Roman font size of 12 point, black type (other font may be used, but must be of similar size appearance of those indicated).
 Maximum of six lines per inch, margin of 2 cm (3/4 inch) – minimum – around the page.
 Do not use condensed/narrow font sizes, type density, or line spacing.
 Smaller text in tables, charts, figures, graphs, and references (format at discretion of candidates) is acceptable, as long as it is legible when the page is viewed at 100%.
 Note: failure to comply with these requirements can negatively impact the status and evaluation of your application in a competition.

-- Complete CIHR Doctoral application instructions are available online
+- Complete Instructions can be found here CIHR Doctoral application instructions

 Important: The institution paid field determines which organization will receive your application (Canadian institution with a quota OR CIHR).

-- For CIHR CGS D applicants: To submit your application to McMaster University, select McMaster University from the drop-down menu.
+- To submit an application to our competition, select McMaster University from the “Institution Paid” drop down menu.

 - Up-to-date official transcripts of the applicant’s complete academic record (this includes all undergraduate and graduate studies, completed or ongoing).
 Instructions below must also be followed:

 - One copy of the legend (reverse of each transcript) must be included;

 - Transcript text must be horizontal.
 Original copies of any uploaded transcripts must be retained since they may be requested by CIHR for verification purposes at any point in the process.